 The trail to Chester Lake climbs more steeply and for longer than Rummel Lake so you can expect quite an aerobic workout.
 But once through the steep climb you enter a huge meadow with superb views in all directions.

-The snowshoe up to Chester Lake took us only about 90 minutes – and that’s to cover 4.4 kilometers one way.
+The snowshoe up to Chester Lake took us only about 90 minutes – and that’s to cover 4.4 kilometres one way.
 It also gains about 300 metres.
 The return is quick – just over an hour.
 But if it’s a nice sunny day find a place out of the wind and enjoy the spectacular beauty.

 We saw many more people on the Chester Lake trail than Rummel Lake – but that’s probably because it was such a glorious day.
 We also met many dogs, allowed on a leash which I think is great.
 This Bezengi sports the latest in dog finery – down booties, pink drawers and a down coat.

-An incredible charcuterie plate along with hot drinks is available for $13 per person.
+An incredible charcuterie plate along with hot drinks is available for $22.50 per person.
 Everything is made on the premises.
 If there are more than 6 of you, make reservations.
-The lodge is a fie minute walk from the Rummel Lake trailhead.
+The lodge is a five minute walk from the Rummel Lake trailhead.

 Superb snowshoeing, stunning scenery and great food if you stop for tea should put a smile on your face.

 - What to do in winter in Lake Louise

 - Snowshoeing the West Bragg Creek Trails, Alberta